Graduate Events and Panels

 Smokey mountain landscape with the title "Grad and Postdoc Career Series - Spring 2023"

-The 2023 Grad and Postdoc Career Series included workshops to help you brainstorm, explore, and build potential career paths beyond the tenure track.
+The 2024 Grad and Postdoc Career Series includes workshops to help you build potential career paths beyond the tenure track.

 Are you on the job market?
-Whether you're looking for a part-time position to support your graduate studies, preparing your dossier for an academic career, or applying for jobs across a range of industries, this workshop shares tips to optimize your job search strategy.
-Bring your questions about the academic job market, the non-academic job market for graduate degree holders, internships, and the world of work.
+Whether you’re curious about Industry jobs or actively applying for a full-time role post-graduation, this workshop shares tips to optimize your job search strategy.
+Bring your questions about hiring processes, the non-academic job market, and job search.

 Facilitation Skills for Graduate Students & Postdocs